Reduced Hubble Tension in Dark Radiation Models after DESI 2024: The Hubble tension

-Having estimated the tension in DR models with production after BBN to be around $(2.3-2.8)\sigma$ compared to the $\Lambda$CDM model, we combine our baseline dataset with the SH$_0$ES determination of $H_0$.
-Results are presented in the rightmost columns of Table~\ref{tab:plusshoes}.
+{This opens the possibility to interpret the Hubble tension as a mild statistical fluctuation within the context of the DR models with production after BBN.
+We thus combine our baseline dataset with the measurement of the intrinsic SNIa magnitude $M_b=-19.253\pm0.027$ from the SH$_{0}$ES collaboration~\cite{Riess:2021jrx}, as consistently implemented with Pantheon+ data in the {\tt Pantheon\_Plus\_SHOES} likelihood in {\tt MontePython} (\shoes).} Results are presented in the rightmost columns of \cref{tab:plusshoes} and the left side of \cref{fig:SHOES}.
 Remarkably, we find evidence at the $5\sigma$ ($4.5\sigma$) level for fluid (free-streaming) DR, and a negligible residual tension with SH$_0$ES.
 This is accompanied by a very significant improvement in $\chi^2$ with respect to the $\Lambda$CDM model.
 We account for the additional parameter via the Akaike Information Criterion (AIC)~\cite{1100705} (see also~\cite{Liddle:2007fy}) $\AIC\equiv \Delta\chi^2 + 2\times($\# of added free parameters$)$ and report $\AIC\simeq -23(-19)$ for fluid (free-streaming) DR.

+{Let us now investigate the impact of alternative CMB and supernovae likelihoods/data on these conclusions.
+We focus on the fluid DR model} and present results using the Planck PR4 Hillipop/Lollipop likelihoods~\cite{Tristram:2023haj} (\planckhilli) and the DES-SN5YR supernovae dataset ~\cite{DES:2024tys} in the right side of \cref{fig:SHOES} and \cref{tab:newdata}.
+With \planckhilli, which has displayed a resolution to the anomalous amplitude of the lensing power spectrum $A_L$ in previous Planck likelihoods \cite{Addison:2023fqc}, we find even further evidence for $\DNeff$ and a reduced $H_0$ tension to $\sim 1.9 \sigma$ (when combining with \pantheon).
+When replacing Pantheon+ with DES-SN5YR, the tension is only marginally worsened by at most $0.3\sigma$.
+A quantitatively similar effect occurs when using the latest value of $H_0$ from SH$_0$ES~\cite{Breuval:2024lsv}. {The tension thus remains below $2.8\sigma$.
+The use of alternative CMB likelihoods~\cite{Rosenberg:2022sdy} and/or supernovae data~\cite{Rubin:2023ovl} is not expected to significantly impact these conclusions.}

-In all the models and combination of datasets used in this work, we find posteriors for the matter clustering parameter $S_8\equiv \sigma_8\sqrt{\Omega_m/0.3}$ in agreement with the most recent measurements from weak lensing surveys~\cite{Kilo-DegreeSurvey:2023gfr}.
+In all the models and combination of datasets used in this work, we find posteriors for the matter clustering parameter $S_8\equiv \sigma_8\sqrt{\Omega_m/0.3}$ {compatible at better than $1.5\sigma$} with weak lensing surveys~\cite{Kilo-DegreeSurvey:2023gfr}, see \cref{app:posteriors}.

 Finally, we have focused here on perhaps the simplest DR scenarios, but it is conceivable that analogous conclusions could apply to other scenarios that lead to a similar evolution for the cosmological background, for instance models with varying Newton constant, see e.g.~\cite{Ballesteros:2020sik}.